yunkunrao/tendermint.com/content/docs/guides/install-from-source.md

 # Install from Source

 This page provides instructions on installing Tendermint from source.
-To download pre-built binaries, see the [downloads page](/intro/getting-started/download-tendermint).
+To download pre-built binaries, see the [Download page](/download).

 ## Install Go